zuri-training/MyInternApp-fe-pjt-38/README.md

 ## Instructions for Frontend developers
 ### STEPS To Collaborate on the Repository

 Step 1.
-To Access the repository link, you may go through the invitation email sent, then Click on the FORK button on the upper right-hand Corner of the Repo page to fork a copy of the repository.
+To access the repository link, you may go through the invitation email sent, then Click on the FORK button on the upper right-hand Corner of the Repo page to fork a copy of the repository.

 Step 2.
 CLONE the repository by clicking on the CODE button, Copy the URL  without quotes   by running > git clone "git@github.com:zuri-training/MyInternApp-fe-pjt-38.git".